Sir Frank Williams: Legendary Formula 1 team founder and former boss dies aged 79

 Williams was knighted in 1999 but his team were never able to replicate their heyday of the 1980s and 1990s.
 He stepped back in 2013 allowing Claire to assume the day-to-day running of the team.

-Williams fought off pneumonia in 2016, but he has been an irregular fixture in the paddock for a number of years.
+Williams fought off pneumonia in 2016, but he had been an irregular fixture in the paddock for a number of years.

 And, at the Italian Grand Prix in Monza last year, an historic sporting chapter was closed when the Williams family contested its 739th and concluding race after selling up to Dorilton Capital.

-"Frank has been in Formula One a whole lot longer than most people in this paddock," said Claire.
+"Frank has been in Formula 1 a whole lot longer than most people in this paddock," said Claire.

 "My dad leaves an incredible legacy on this sport.
 We will always remember that and we will always be proud of that."